aliozgur/aliozgur.github.io/_posts/2020-11-13-csharp9-records-en.md

 * Deconstruction and
 * Class like record type definitions

-bad practices which might lead to unexpected results in runtime.
+bad practices which might lead to unexpected results at runtime.

 ## Change History